enzo-dante/SQL/sql-db-structure.md

+# sqlite3

+in terminal, to access if installed, execute:

+sqlite3

+to exit sqlite3 shell

+ctl+d

 # SQL vs mySQL

 - SQL is a query language, whereas MySQL is a relational database that uses SQL to query a database